pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 ::: note Note

-To see your changes, you'll need to reload the code.
+To see your changes, you’ll need to reload the code.
 You can do this by reloading the window (the `window:reload` command in the Command Palette).
 A common practice is to have two Pulsar windows: one for developing your package, and one for testing and reloading.

 :::